-Review the eligibility criteria.
+Review the eligibility criteria carefully.
 Do this before you apply to make sure you're eligible.
 Look for things like minimum income, employment requirements, etc. Rejected applications reflect badly on your credit record.

 Submit all necessary documents.
 Check what documents are needed and make sure you're able to send everything required.

-Consider a joint application or guarantor.
+Consider asset security, a joint application or a guarantor.
 This can help get your application across the line.

 How likely would you be to recommend finder to a friend or colleague?